 During pregnancy, endometriosis may become inactive (go into remission) temporarily or sometimes permanently.
-Endometriosis tends to become inactive after menopause because estrogen levels decrease.
+Endometriosis tends to become inactive after menopause because estrogen and progesterone levels decrease.

 Depending on the location of the misplaced tissue, a biopsy may be done when the vagina is inspected during a pelvic examination or when a flexible viewing tube is inserted through the anus to examine the lower part of the large intestine, rectum, and anus (sigmoidoscopy) or bladder (cystoscopy).

 Ultrasonography may be done to determine the extent of endometriosis and follow its course, but its usefulness for diagnosis is limited.